Forever Young Ministries

 - Jubilation – The Holston Conference organization sponsors a yearly event, usually in April, for Forever Young age group which is filled with fun, inspiration, and education.

 - Home Visitation – Volunteers become a “caring Friend” to someone who can no longer attend church.
-This usually involves a bi-monthly visit, phone call, deliver an Upper Room Devotional quarterly, or mail an appropriate card.
+This usually involves visits, phone call, deliver an Upper Room devotional quarterly, or mail an appropriate card.

-- Senior Spiritually – Short-term Bible studies, book studies on various topics, Dream Group, retreats, and seminars are provided to deepen the spirituality of senior adults.
+- Senior Spiritually – Short-term Bible studies, book studies on various topics, retreats, and seminars are provided to deepen the spirituality of senior adults.

-- Over 70 Luncheon – This special annual event takes place on the fourth Tuesday in October and is designed to celebrate and appreciate FBS’s members who are 70 years of age and older.
+- Over 70 Luncheon – This special annual event takes place in October and is designed to celebrate and appreciate FBS’s members who are 70 years of age and older.
 A program of entertainment or inspiration plus a delicious meal are “gifted” to the honored guests.

 - Forever Young Council – This is the governing body of all the Forever Young Ministries and it meets bi-annually for planning and evaluation.

 - FBS Health and Wellness – Informative seminars, provided by our Parish Nurse, are usually scheduled prior to the Forever Young Fellowship gatherings or before the Wednesday Nighter weekly meetings.
-Ongoing bi-weekly yoga classes are also offered to Forever Young Members at no cost.
+Ongoing exercise classes are also offered.
 Call 224-1500 for more information.

 - Live Wires – This is a teleconferencing Church School Class for those of our membership who can no longer are able to attend Church or Sunday School.
 By dialing a toll-free telephone number, all participants are connected by phone and are able to interact with the teacher and other class members.
 These sessions occur every Wednesday at 10:30 a.m.